Central limit theorems for entropy-regularized optimal transport on finite spaces and statistical applications: Numerical experiments with synthetic data

 \section{Numerical experiments with synthetic data}

-We propose to illustrate Theorem \ref{Th_CLT} and Theorem \ref{bootstrap} with simulated data consisting of random measures supported on a $p \times p$ square grid of regularly spaced points $(x_{i})_{i=1,\ldots,N}$ in $\R^{2}$ (with $N = p^2$) for $p$ ranging from 5 to 20.
-We use the squared Euclidean distance.
-Therefore, the cost $C$ scales with the size of the grid.
-The range of interesting values for $\lambda$ is thus closely linked to the size of the grid (as it can be seen in the expression of $K=\exp(-C/\lambda)$.
-Hence, $\lambda=100$ for a $5\times 5$ grid corresponds to more regularization than $\lambda=100$ for a $20\times 20$ grid.
+We propose to illustrate Theorem \ref{Th_CLT_loss_H1}, Theorem \ref{Th_CLT_loss_H0_one}, Theorem \ref{Th_CLT_loss_H0_two} and Theorem \ref{bootstrap} with simulated data consisting of random measures supported on a $l \times l$ square lattice (of regularly spaced points) $(x_{i})_{i=1,\ldots,N}$ in $\R^{2}$ (with $N = l^2$) for $l$ ranging from 5 to 20.
+We use the squared Euclidean distance as the cost function $C$ which therefore scales with the size of the grid.
+The range of interesting values for $\varepsilon$ is thus closely linked to the size of the grid, as it can be seen in the expression of $K=\exp(-C/\varepsilon-\1_{N\times N})$.
+Hence, $\varepsilon=100$ for a $5\times 5$ grid corresponds to more regularization than $\varepsilon=100$ for a $20\times 20$ grid.